Absolutely stable time crystals at finite temperature

-When building Hamiltonian dynamics that simulate the CA, we encounter a challenge.
-Unlike the discrete time evolution of the CA, where the update of the global state is immediate, in a continuous-time Hamiltonian system, one needs a way to ``store'' the previous global state throughout the update cycle.
+When attempting to build Floquet-Langevin dynamics that simulate a PCA, we encounter the following challenge.
+In our continuous-time dynamics, one needs a way to ``store'' the previous global state throughout the update cycle.
 This is essential in order to give the dynamics enough time to identify what the new state of the system should be.
-To solve this issue, we promote each CA cell at position $\bm{x}$ to \emph{two} oscillators ($A$ and $B$) with coordinates $(q_{\bm{x}}^A,p^A_{\bm{x}})$, and $(q_{\bm{x}}^B,p^B_{\bm{x}})$.
-At each step, we will view one set of oscillators (say $A$) as the ``memory'', while the other set ($B$) will undergo evolution to the new state $B = \mathcal{T}(A)$, driven by $U(t)$.
-We then exchange the role of $A$ and $B$ and repeat.
-In a sense, our protocol condenses the extra history dimension of the equilibrium construction~\cite{bennett1985role,enting1977crystal,Domany1984} to a constant overhead in the state-space size.
-Interestingly, it was recently shown that such ancillary ``hidden'' degrees of freedom are necessary in any CTMC realization of a sufficiently non-trivial discrete-time Markov chain, including the ``bit-flip'' process (e.g. a time-crystal)~\cite{wolpert2019stochastic}.
+To solve this issue, at each position $\bm{x}$, we envision \emph{two} oscillators ($A$ and $B$) with coordinates $(q_{\bm{x}}^A,p^A_{\bm{x}})$ and $(q_{\bm{x}}^B,p^B_{\bm{x}})$.
+At each step, we will view one set of oscillators (say $A$) as the ``memory'', while the other set ($B$) will undergo evolution to the new state $B = \mathcal{T}(A)$, driven by $U(\{q\}, t) = V_{\mathrm{I}}(\{q\})$.
+After letting the particles relax to their positions using a pinning potential $U(\{q\}, t) = \sum_i V_{\mathrm{pin}}(q_i)$, we exchange the role of $A$ and $B$ and repeat.
+For more details on the specific four-step Floquet-Langevin sequence see the appendix.

-Within this protocol, one Floquet cycle ($A \to B \to A$) can actually execute \emph{two} CA steps.
-However, when considering discrete time-crystals, where we want the Floquet period to enact a single CA step, one can always make one of the steps equivalent to either the ``do-nothing'' ($\mathcal{I}$) or Toom CAs.
-This would result in an interleaving of the form: $(\mathcal{I} \mathcal{T}) ( \mathcal{I} \mathcal{T}) \cdots$.